konveyor/enhancements/enhancements/unified_experience/README.md

 See [github.com/konveyor/methodology](https://github.com/konveyor/methodology) for more info.

-# Unified Experience
+# Unified Experience Overview
-## Overview
-Konveyor will provide a unified experience of tools to help organizations modernize their applications at scale, optionally allowing adoption of the open [konveyor/methodology](https://github.com/konveyor/methodology) to provide a form of 'guide rails' for the modernization journey.

 The unified experience will be centered on surfacing information to a user so they may make informed business value decisions in regard to application modernization.

-The unified experience aims to be developed in a technology-agnostic manner, meaning the 'Hub' will codify the workflow for a modernization journey, relying on additional components to provide the technology specific rules.
+The unified experience aims to be developed in a technology-agnostic manner, meaning Konveyor will codify the workflow for a modernization journey, relying on additional components to provide the technology specific details.
 The aim being that this solution will be able to evolve in time as technology needs change beyond the initial goal of enabling legacy applications to be modernized to Kubernetes.